thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 manifests with the hub cluster configuration, ensuring consistency even if one component stops working.

-The default automatic import strategy is `ImportOnly`.
+If you are using multicluster engine for Kubernetes operator 2.9 or later, the default automatic import strategy is `ImportOnly`.
+If you upgraded your hub cluster from an earlier release, the automatic import strategy is set to `ImportAndSync` to preserve the existing automatic import behavior.

 To change the import strategy, use a `ConfigMap` object, named `import-controller-config`, in the multicluster engine operator install namespace.
 Complete the following steps: